Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 The purpose of the server being providing massive and accessible storage for the whole network, this is the most important part of the setup.
-In this setup, I have two 1TB disks and 1 2TB disk.
+In this setup, I have two 1TB disks and one 2TB disk.
 This is not the most optimal setup, but it should work.

 Boot your favorite live ISO and fire up a root shell.
 You can use the installation media or any other media.
 Make sure you have `btrfs-tools` installed as we will use Btrfs file system.

-### Swap
+### Partitioning

 First, you need to chose a disk holding the swap partition.
 This is not required if you have a massive amount of RAM, but can be useful if you plan of